 Peter Ricchiuti (Ri-Chooty) is the business professor you WISHED you had back in college!

 His humor and insight have earned him numerous teaching awards at Tulane University where he created and runs the nationally acclaimed Burkenroad Reports (www.burkenroad.org) student stock research program.

 Peter is a graduate of Babson College and began his career with the investment firm of Kidder Peabody in Boston.
 He later managed Louisiana’s $3 billion investment portfolio while serving as the assistant state treasurer.

-From Memphis to Mars (PA), Peter has addressed more than 1200 groups in 47 states and several countries.
+Peter has addressed more than 1400 groups in 47 states and several countries.
 He has been featured in BARRON’S, Kiplinger’s, The New York Times and The Wall Street Journal.
 He also hosts a popular weekly business show on National Public Radio in New Orleans called “Out To Lunch.”